 The conference's first expansion occurred in October 1979, when Bethune-Cookman College and Florida A&M University were voted into the MEAC as new members.
 Original members Morgan State, North Carolina Central and Maryland Eastern Shore withdrew from the conference at the end of the 1979-80 fiscal year.
 Maryland Eastern Shore was readmitted in 1981 and Morgan State returned in 1984.
 Florida A&M opted to resign in 1984 but rejoined the conference in 1986.
 Coppin State College was granted admittance in 1985, becoming the ninth member institution.

 The MEAC expanded again in the 1990s with the inclusion of Hampton University (1995) and Norfolk State University (1997).
 The conference expanded once again in 2007, adding Winston-Salem State University.
 Winston-Salem State University, a MEAC provisional member, did not meet the qualifications for Division I and withdrew from the conference following the 2009-10 academic and athletic season.
 On July 1, 2010, the MEAC made its most recent expansion with the admittance of North Carolina Central and Savannah State University.
+On September 10, 2014, the MEAC admitted Georgia Regents University as an associate member for men's golf.

 On June 8, 1980, the MEAC was classified as a Division I conference by the NCAA.
 Prior to that year, the conference operated as a Division II conference.
 The month after it achieved Division I status, the MEAC received an automatic qualification to the NCAA Division I Men's Basketball Championship.
 Currently, the conference has automatic qualifying bids for NCAA postseason play in baseball (since 1994), men's basketball (since 1981), women's basketball (since 1982), football (since 1996), softball (since 1995), men's and women's tennis (since 1998), and volleyball (since 1994).